 🍚Serving suggestions

-This wakame miso soup is incredibly versatile and can be served as an appetizer, side, or even main dish.
+This miso soup is incredibly versatile and can be served as an appetizer, side, or even main dish.

 ❔Commonly asked questions

-Miso soup is naturally gluten-free, but cross-contamination might occur during production.
+Some miso are naturally gluten-free, but cross-contamination might occur during production.
 Some brands of miso might also include fermented grains like wheat.
 Hence, for those with celiac disease or who are intolerant to gluten, I highly recommend getting a miso paste that is certified gluten-free.

 🍁More cozy vegan recipes